 Enrolment & unit of study selection

-Formal rules regarding enrolment and our recommended enrolment sequence
+Formal rules regarding unit of study selection and our recommended enrolment sequence

 - The Engineering and Information Technologies Handbook lists the Faculty Resolutions (which apply to all students in the faculty) and the course resolutions (there are separate course resolutions for each of our single and combined degrees, eg BE; BIT; BPM, MPM, BE/BA etc).

 - CUSP (Course and unit of study portal) is our degree planner, providing tables of units of study and recommended enrolment menus for each year of your study.

-- Effective 2014, the maximum enrolment for undergraduate students is 24 credit points per semester.
+- The maximum enrolment for undergraduate students is 24 credit points per semester.
 In exceptional circumstances, the Dean (or his/her delegate in such matters) may give permission for a higher enrolment for students with a good academic record.
-Submit a request "variation of units of study" on our forms page to request a higher enrolment - you will need to include good reasons why a higher enrolment should be given and have a good academic record.
+Requests for selecting more than 24 credit points are done using the special permissions request within Sydney Student - you will need to include good reasons why a higher enrolment should be given and have a good academic record.

 Can I do units of study out of sequence?
 What happens if I fail a unit of study?